Children’s Eye Exams & Health

 Your child may not realize they have a vision problem as they may simply assume everyone sees the way they do.
 A vision-related problem may cause any of the signs and symptoms described below:

 - headaches or irritability

 - covering or rubbing of the eyes

 - using a finger to maintain place while reading

 - vomitting or confusing small words when reading

 Annual eye examsare the only way to ensure your child does not have a vision problem.
 Book an annual eye exam appointment with your doctor of optometry.

 Digital Eye Strain

-Digital eye strain is caused by a number of factors, including staring at close-up objects for extended periods of time and exposure to blue light that is emitted by digital devices.
+Digital eye strain is caused by a number of factors, including staring at close-up objects for extended periods of time.
 Another cause is insufficient blinking.
 People typically blink 12 times a minute, but when they stare at a screen, they tend to blink only five times a minute, which means their eyes are not being lubricated properly.

 Symptoms of digital eye strain include headaches, blurred vision, sensitivity to light, eye irritation, double vision, excessive tearing or dry eyes and excessive blinking or squinting.
 Children may also exhibit symptoms such as irritability, poor behavior and a reduced attention span.